Homotopy categories of unbounded complexes of projective modules: Applications

 is an exact sequence of $R$-modules with each $P_i$ being projective.
 Then, since it holds that $\Ext _R ^i (\Omega _R^n(M), R) = 0$ for $i > 0$, $\Omega _R^n(M)$ is totally reflexive by Theorem \ref{3'}.
 Therefore we have $\mathrm{G\text{-}dim} _R M \leq n$. \end{proof}

-Jorgensen and \c{S}ega \cite{JS} gave an example of a module over a non-Gorenstein Artinian ring that disproves the implication $(2) \Rightarrow (1)$ in Corollary \ref{3}, hence the generic Gorensteinness assumption in the theorem is indispensable.
+Jorgensen and \c{S}ega \cite{JS} gave {an example of a module over a non-Gorenstein Artinian ring for which the implication $(2) \Rightarrow (1)$ in Theoreom \ref{3'} does not hold}, hence the generic Gorensteinness assumption in the theorem is indispensable.

 The following is a commutative version of Tachikawa conjecture, which we obtain as a corollary to Theorem \ref{last main theorem}.
 It should be noted that it has been proved by Avramov, Buchweitz and \c{S}ega \cite{ABS}.